-Graco introduced the Nautilus 3-in-1 forward facing combination seat in 2007.
+Graco introduced the Nautilus 3-in-1 forward facing only combination harness to booster car seat in 2007.
 The Nautilus quickly became a trusted, well-priced staple in that category of seats.

 The Nautilus harnesses from 20-65 pounds, then converts to a high-back booster, then to a backless booster.